 When Grant Dunlap was signed by the Cincinnati Reds at age 17 in 1941, he used the $870.00 bonus he received to pay for surgery for his mother.
 The Reds assigned him to the class C Riverside Reds of the California League for the 1941 year and the young infielder appeared in only 16 games his initial season.
-Before the 1942 season the Reds sent Grant to the Cleveland Indians in an unknown transaction.
-The Indians sent him to the class D Appleton Papermakers where he appeared in 95 games at the shortstop position, hitting .323.
+Before the 1942 season the Reds sent Grant to the Cleveland Indians.
+The Indians assigned him to the class D Appleton Papermakers where he appeared in 95 games at the shortstop position, hitting .323.

-Dunlap would join the United States Marines late in the year, serving in the South Pacific and China during World War II and did not return to baseball until 1947.
-He would spend this season with the class B Meridian Peps, getting into 58 games and hitting .332 with 9 homers.
-A minor league outfielder in the late 1940s and early '50s, he won the Texas League batting title with a .333 average for the Shreveport Sports in 1952.
+Dunlap joined the United States Marine Corps late in the year, serving in the South Pacific and China during World War II and did not return to baseball until 1947.
+He spent that season with the class B Meridian Peps, getting into 58 games and hitting .332 with 9 homers.
+A minor league outfielder in the late 1940s and early 1950s, he won the Texas League batting title with a .333 average for the Shreveport Sports in 1952.

 Grant was 29 years old in 1953 when he had his only chance to play in the majors with the St. Louis Cardinals.
 He was used exclusively as a pinch hitter, picking up five hits in 15 at bats off the bench, and going 1 for 2 in the only game he played in the outfield, for a .353 average.
 He was returned to the minors and left baseball before his 30th birthday, finishing up his career in 1955 with the Tulsa Oilers and the Birmingham Barons.